lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 ## Joining the study group

-If you are interested in joining our study group, contact us!
+If you are interested in joining our study group, contact us at lafala.ufba@gmail.com !

 ## Undergraduate students

-If you are interested in joining the lab, contact us!
+If you are interested in joining the lab, contact us at lafala.ufba@gmail.com!

 ## Graduate students